-The Community Colleges of Spokane (CCS) offers a high school completion program to qualified international students who want to get a head start on their education.
-Students in this program can earn a Washington State high school diploma and Associate Degree at the same time.
-International High School Completion (IHSC) students save time and money by completing two programs at once."
+The Spokane Colleges offers a high school completion program to qualified international students who want to get a head start on their education.
+Students in this program can earn a Washington State high school diploma and associate degree at the same time.
+International High School Completion (IHSC) students save time and money by completing two programs at once.